vechain/vechain-docs/how-to-run-a-node/how-to-run-a-thor-solo-node.md

 ## Docker: Containerized Convenience

-Prefer Docker?
-Run your solo node with:
+The most convenient way can be to use a Docker container.
+You can run your solo node as follows:

 ```bash
 docker run -p 127.0.0.1:8669:8669 vechain/thor:latest solo --api-cors '*' --api-addr 0.0.0.0:8669